Ransomware hit a decline last year in 2018 but made a comeback in 2019. This time hitting companies harder with a more targeted approach.

 Ransomware is essentially a tool used by malicious actors to extort large sums of money from companies in exchange for their decrypted data.
 One strain of ransomware increasingly used by actors is BitPaymer ransomware.
 This variant of ransomware is quite unique because attackers are able to cover their tracks with an organization’s network.

 To begin the attack, BitPaymer first enters the network through phishing emails.
-These emails are hidden with Dridex, a data and credential-stealing malware.
+These emails are hidden with Dridex, a data and credential-stealing malware by the known threat actor called Evil Corp.
 Once on the network, Active Directory credentials are stolen, and recon of the network begins.

 One sample of BitPaymer, uses alternate data streams (ADS) to disguise itself from security software that may be deployed.
 ADS is used by Windows to store additional data in a main stream, like date or time a file was downloaded.
 By using ADS, according to Anand Ajjan, SophosLabs researcher: